 The present value of the Company's obligation under defined benefit plans is determined using actuarial valuation.
 This involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases, mortality rates and employees' turnover rate.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
 The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate, management considers the market yield on high quality Corporate / Government bonds.
-The mortality rate is based on publicly available mortality tables for the country.
+In determining the appropriate discount rate, management considers the market yield on high quality tables for the country.
 Those mortality tables tend to change only at intervals in response to demographic changes.
 Future salary increases are based on expected future inflation rates for the country.
-Further details about employee benefits obligations are provided in note 24.
+Further details about employee benefits obligations are provided in note 23.
 Future salary increases are based on expected future inflation rates, seniority, promotion, demand and supply in the employment market.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)